 - Charge Description Master (CDM): The 'charge master', 'hospital chargemaster', or the 'charge description master' (CDM) is primarily a list of services/procedures, room accommodations, supplies, drugs/biologics, and/or radiopharmaceuticals that may be billed to a patient registered as an inpatient or outpatient on a claim. - Charge-to-cost ratios: According to Anderson, "the ratio of charges to costs measures the relationship between actual hospital charges for services (what self-pay patients are generally asked to pay) and Medicare-allowable costs (what the CMS has determined to be the costs associated with care for all patients, not just Medicare patients)."
-In the context of AZ Hospital Compare, the cost-to-charge ratios are provided by the Agency for Healthcare Research and Quality (AHRQ) based on all-payer inpatient cost information obtained from the hospital financial reports collected by the Centers for Medicare and Medicaid Services (CMS).
-Within the tool used to create AZ Hospital Compare, the hospital total charge data is converted to cost estimates by simply multiplying total charges with the hospital-specific cost-to-charge ratio. - Diagnoses Related Groups (DRG): Codes assigned to hospital inpatient claims for reimbursement purposes.
+Diagnoses Related Groups (DRG): Codes assigned to hospital inpatient claims for reimbursement purposes.
 Although created and required by CMS for Medicare billing, most other payers also utilize DRG for determining reimbursement on inpatient hospital claims.
 The current MS-DRG ("medical severity") code sets are severity adjusted, so claims for care of patients with complications or comorbidities receive a higher level of reimbursement.
 A special software called a "grouper" program uses ICD diagnosis and procedures codes, sex, discharge status, and the presence of complications or comorbidities to group clinically similar patients expected to use the same amount of hospital resources, and assigns an appropriate DRG code to the claims.
 The DRG code determines the amount of reimbursement the hospital will receive for that patient stay.
-MS-DRG is currently the national standard for hospital inpatient billing. - All Patient Refined Diagnostic Related Groups (APR-DRG): is a classification system that classifies patients according to their reason of admission, severity of illness and risk of mortality.
+MS-DRG is currently the national standard for Medicare hospital inpatient billing.
+AHCCCS utilizes the APR-DRG version. - All Patient Refined Diagnostic Related Groups (APR-DRG): is a classification system that classifies patients according to their reason of admission, severity of illness and risk of mortality.
 It is the inpatient rate methodology utilized by AHCCCS.
 The APR-DRGs expand the basic DRG structure by adding four subclasses to each DRG.
 The addition of the four subclasses addresses patient differences relating to severity of illness and risk of mortality.
 The four severity of illness subclasses and the four risk of mortality subclasses are numbered sequentially from 1 to 4 indicating respectively, minor, moderate, major, or extreme severity of illness or risk of mortality. - Hospital Charges: The amount the hospital billed for the entire hospital stay; not the charges for any specific procedure or condition.
 Total charges do not reflect the actual cost of providing care nor the payment received by the hospital for services provided.